ntrrg/ntweb-history/content/projects/ntdocutils.en.md

 [![pypi](https://img.shields.io/pypi/v/NtDocutils.svg)](https://pypi.python.org/pypi/NtDocutils)

 **NtDocutils** is a theme manager for [Docutils](http://docutils.sourceforge.net/).
-It acts as a wrapper for the `rst2html5.py` front end.
+It acts as a wrapper for the `rst2html5.py` frontend, and that enables the customization possibility of the resulting file.

 {{< toc >}}